A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

-We now describe on an intuitive level how Theorem~\ref{thm:struct} is established in $\Reals^2$; a formal proof of the general version is postponed to Section~\ref{sec:pfstruct}.
-From the analysis of Subsection~\ref{subsec:arora}, and in particular~\eqref{eq:patchviaprox}, it appears that crossings in a cell with at least $r$ crossings contribute only $\Oh(1/r)$ to the expected patching cost (note that in the algorithm we set $r=\Oh(1/\eps)$).
-We must keep the number of possible ways in which the tour can cross a cell of the dissection to $2^{\Oh(r)}$, but we also need to decrease the patching cost significantly in case of less than $r$ crossings.
+\paragraph{Sketch of the patching} The proof of Theorem~\ref{thm:struct} uses a so-called \emph{patching procedure} that modifies an (optimal) tour to a tour with the desired properties, but without increasing the length by too much.
+Here, we sketch the procedure for the case of $d=2$, hence for simplicity assume that $h$ is a horizontal line, and $c_1< c_2 < \ldots < c_k$ are the $x$-coordinates of the $k=|I(G,h)|$ crossings.
+We define the \emph{proximity} of the $j$-th crossing as $\pro(c_j) = c_{j}-c_{j-1}$ (for $j=1$, use $c_{0}=-\infty$).\footnote{In the later formal proof that also handles $d>2$ we use a more complicated version of \emph{proximity} defined in terms of the \emph{base-line tree}.}

-Our Sparsity-Sensitive Patching technique achieves this by taking each cell $C$ of the dissection and each side $F$ of $C$ with at least two crossings, and connecting each crossing $x$ on $F$ as follows (see Figure~\ref{fig:constructiontc}). \begin{enumerate} \itemsep0em \item Let $N$ be the set of ``near'' crossings, that is, $N$ is the set of crossings of $\pi$ and $F$ satisfying $\pro(x) \leq \frac{L}{2^i r}$, where $i$ is the level of the line of $F$ in the dissection. \item Let $G$ be the set of remaining crossings of $\pi$ with $F$. \item Create a set of line segments\footnote{The notation $T'_F$ may not be intuitive at first, but it is chosen to match the notation of the full proof in Section~\ref{sec:pfstruct}.} $T'_F$ by connecting each vertex from $N$ to its successor and, if $|G| > 1$, connecting each vertex from $G$ to the closest point in $\grid(F,r^2/|G|)$. \item Apply Lemma~\ref{lem:patch} to each set of touching line segments of $T'_F$ to obtain a new tour $\pi'$ that crosses $F$ only at $|G|$ points of $\grid(F,r^2/|G|)$, and at most twice at each of these points. \end{enumerate}
+Our Sparsity-Sensitive Patching considers each cell $C$ of the dissection and each side $F$ of $C$ with at least two crossings, and connects each crossing $x$ on $F$ as follows (see Figure~\ref{fig:constructiontc}). \begin{enumerate} \itemsep0em \item Let $N$ be the set of ``\emph{near}'' crossings, that is, $N$ is the set of crossings of $\pi$ and $F$ satisfying $\pro(x) \leq \frac{L}{2^i r}$, where $i$ is the level of the line of $F$ in the dissection. \item Let $G$ be the set of remaining crossings of $\pi$ with $F$. \item Create a set of line segments $\PT$ (the \emph{patching forest} of $F$) by connecting each vertex from $N$ to its successor and, if $|G| > 1$, connecting each vertex from $G$ to the closest point in $\grid(F,r^2/|G|)$. \item Apply Lemma~\ref{lem:patch} to each set of touching line segments of $\PT$ to obtain a new tour $\pi'$ that crosses $F$ only at $|G|$ points of $\grid(F,r^2/|G|)$, and at most twice at each of these points. \end{enumerate}

-Note that if $|G|=1$, then we do \emph{not} guarantee that the single crossing is in $\grid(F,r^2/|G|)$ (and this is also not promised in Theorem~\ref{lem:patch}).
-The reason that we do this is that the one crossing in $G$ may have arbitrary large proximity, and the proximity of all other crossings can be arbitrarily small, and therefore we cannot `charge' the patching cost to a vertex in the analysis that follows.
-Therefore we can focus on $|G| > 1$.

-Similarly to Subsection~\ref{subsec:arora}, we bound the expected patching cost that a single patching incurs in terms of its proximity.
-By Lemma~\ref{lem:patch} the increase of $\pi'$ is proportional to $\wt(T'_F)$.
-Since each of the connections at Step $3.$ are of length at most $\frac{L|G|}{2^i r^2}$, we thus we have